DUNE/dune-justin/docs/justin_command.man_page.md

     	      files to be registered with Rucio and uploaded to Rucio-managed storage.

-    	      Requests are created in the state "draft" and the command returns the new request's ID number.
-Once the request is in the running state, justIN will use the MQL expression to find the list of input files from MetaCat.
+    	      Workflows are created in the state "draft" and the command returns the new workflow's ID number.
+Once the workflow is in the running state, justIN will use the MQL expression to find the list of input files from MetaCat.
 If --refind-interval-hours is given, the MQL query will be resubmitted at that interval to add any new matching files from the start of the day given by --refind-start-date (default: today in UTC) for the number of days given by --refind-duration-days (default: 1).

-           show-requests [--request-id ID]
+           show-workflows [--workflow-id ID]
-    	      Show details of all requests or optionally of a single request.
+    	      Show details of all workflows or optionally of a single workflow.
+Each line of the output gives the workflow ID, state, creation time, description, and MetaCat query of one workflow.

-    	      Each line of the output gives the request ID, state, creation time, description, and MetaCat query of one request.
+           submit-workflow --workflow-id ID

-           submit-request --request-id ID
+    	      Changes the state of the given workflow from "draft" to "submitted".
+The justIN Finder agent will automatically set the workflow to running after any necessary initialisation.

-    	      Changes the state of the given request from "draft" to "submitted".
-The justIN Finder agent will automatically set the request to running after any necessary initialisation.
+           restart-workflow --workflow-id ID

-           restart-request --request-id ID
+    	      Restarts a workflow in the "paused" stated, and changes its state to "running".

-    	      Restarts a request in the "paused" stated, and changes its state to "running".
+           pause-workflow --workflow-id ID

-           pause-request --request-id ID
+    	      Changes the state of the given running workflow to "paused".
-    	      Changes the state of the given running request to "paused".
-This state temporarily excludes a request from the workflow allocation process.
+    	      This state temporarily excludes a workflow from the workflow allocation process.

-           finish-request --request-id ID
+           finish-workflow --workflow-id ID
-    	      Changes the state of the given running request to "finished".
+    	      Changes the state of the given running workflow to "finished".
-    	      This state excludes a request from the workflow allocation process.
+    	      This state excludes a workflow from the workflow allocation process.

-           create-stage --request-id ID --stage-id ID  --jobscript
+           create-stage --workflow-id ID --stage-id ID  --jobscript
     	      FILENAME|--jobscript-id JSID [--wall-seconds N] [--rss-mb N]
     	      [--processors N] [--max-distance DIST] [--output-pattern
     	      PATTERN:DESTINATION] [--output-pattern-next-stage
     	      PATTERN:DATASET] [--output-rse NAME] [--lifetime-days DAYS]
     	      [--env NAME=VALUE]
-    	      Creates a new stage for the given request ID with the given stage ID.
-Stages must be numbered consecutively from 1, and each request must have at least one stage.
+    	      Creates a new stage for the given workflow ID with the given stage ID.
+Stages must be numbered consecutively from 1, and each workflow must have at least one stage.

     	      Each stage must have a jobscript shell script associated with it, given by the --jobscript or --jobscript-id options.
 Either